SameeraGurusinghe/task-management/README.md

     To set up Mailtrap in your Laravel application, you can follow these steps:

-    Sign up for a free account on Mailtrap.io.
+    - Sign up for a free account on Mailtrap.io.
-    Once you're logged in, create a new Inbox.
+    - Once you're logged in, create a new Inbox.
-    In your Laravel application, open the .env file and set the MAIL_MAILER value to smtp.
+    - In your Laravel application, open the .env file and set the MAIL_MAILER value to smtp.
-    Set the MAIL_HOST value to smtp.mailtrap.io.
+    - Set the MAIL_HOST value to smtp.mailtrap.io.
-    Set the MAIL_PORT value to 2525.
+    - Set the MAIL_PORT value to 2525.
-    Set the MAIL_USERNAME and MAIL_PASSWORD values to the SMTP credentials provided by Mailtrap (these can be found in the Mailtrap Inbox settings).
+    - Set the MAIL_USERNAME and MAIL_PASSWORD values to the SMTP credentials provided by Mailtrap (these can be found in the Mailtrap Inbox settings).
-    Set the MAIL_ENCRYPTION value to tls.
+    - Set the MAIL_ENCRYPTION value to tls.

     Here is an example .env file with the Mailtrap configuration:

-    'MAIL_MAILER=smtp
+    `MAIL_MAILER=smtp

     MAIL_HOST=smtp.mailtrap.io

     MAIL_PORT=2525

     MAIL_USERNAME=your-username

     MAIL_PASSWORD=your-password

-    MAIL_ENCRYPTION=tls'
+    MAIL_ENCRYPTION=tls`

 9. Start the development server: php artisan serve
 10. Open your web browser and navigate to http://localhost:8000